sroccoli1/todoapp/README.md

 **A simple TODO Style Angular application using the Angular Material library and the FLEX layout.**

-Originally it was a skills test for all developer candidates at T****
+Originally it was a developer skills test.
 <br><br>The skills test's resources and instructions can be found right below.

 ## Resources: